indrajithbandara/liquideye/testimonials.md

 description: Read what customers are saying about Liquid Eye Water Housings
 keywords: liquid eye, liquideye, water-housing, camera housings, surf photography, liquid eye team, professional, quotes, bio, info,
 ---
-## Check what customers are saying about our products
+## Read what customers are saying about our products